Our Prime Minister

 Our Prime Minister is a 1957 Indian English language short biographical documentary film based on the life of Pandit Jawaharlal Nehru, the first Prime Minister of independent Republic of India.
 The film was produced, compiled and directed by Ezra Mir.
+It shows Nehru's daily activities, both his personal life with his family and professional duties as prime minister.
+Newsreel footage is intercut with footage shot specifically for the film.